trungthaihieu93-dev/staffany-test/README.md

 After installing packages, run this command:

-> strapi build && strapi develop
+> npm run build && npm run develop

 The development server should be available at [Server](http://localhost:1337/).